Cosmin1907/bitcoin-forecast/README.md

     - State Business Requirements

 ### Page 2: Bitcoin Price Movement Correlation Study
-- This page adresses Business Requirement No. 1: Data Visualization and Correlation Study.
+- Adresses Business Requirement No. 1: Data Visualization and Correlation Study.
 - Checkbox: Data inspection on Bitcoin metrics (display the number of rows and columns in the data, and display the first ten rows of the data).
 - Checkbox: Individual plots for closing prices against high/low prices.
 - Checkbox: Visualize the overlay plot for trading volume and price changes.

 ### Page 3: Bitcoin Price Prediction and Buy/Sell Signal
-- This page addresses Business Requirement No. 2: Price Forecasting, providing a brief overview of the prediction methods used while running predictions on live data.
+- Addresses Business Requirement No. 2: Price Forecasting, providing a brief overview of the prediction methods used while running predictions on live data.

 ### Page 4: Project Hypothesis and Validation
 - Before the analysis, we aimed to outline each project hypothesis, the conclusions drawn, and the validation methods employed.
 After data analysis, we can report the following: